bRuttaZz/lib-man/README.md

 <br>You could have made it in django within few hours?
 <br>Wait have you trying to mimic reusable components in pure js?

-**I got this answer :** I was doing a show of kind of project.
-I know these stuffs and I used to use these.
-So I took it as a challenge to build all of them within 2 days.
+**The answer :** I was doing a show of kind of project.
+So I took it as a challenge to build the whole project with more basic libraries within a limited time.

-I didn't meant it's a whole awesome one.
-I got a lot of redundant code over here and there.
-But it's build within **2days** (time matters). [at-least a personal best]

 ### Major Libraires in use